 The FWG is managed by a committee of the Ottawa Field-Naturalists’ Club.
-The committee meets on the 4th Wednesday of every month at 7:30 p.m. in the Interpretive Centre at the garden.
+The committee meets occasional via Zoom or at the Resource Centre at the garden.
 Observers are welcome!

 The Friends of the Central Experimental Farm is a partner in our project.

 The idea for a “wildlife garden” began to be tossed around in 1987 when the OFNC wished to celebrate “Wildlife 87,” a Canadian Wildlife Service initiative to focus on wildlife and habitat conservation across the country.
 Peter and Judy Hall suggested a wildlife garden, a place where people could learn how to garden in a more wildlife-friendly manner, as well as learn about local wildlife.
 As you can imagine, the idea took hold!

 After considering several locations, the site we now know as the FWG was chosen and after lengthy negotiations with Agriculture Canada (now AAFC), in which Peter was key, permission was granted to create a garden.
 Opening ceremonies were held June 1990, and Peter and Jeff Harrison organized this event, which was attended by hundreds of people.
 There was no garden as such, but enthusiasm and hopes were high, and many people volunteered to help with the project.